- What are ebooks?

 Besides, there are PDF solutions that enable users to edit PDFs themselves to some extent.
 For example, merge two, ten and more PDFs into one file, split a file into more than separate documents, add bookmarks, delete and insert pages, crop pages, and much more, depending on the PDF converter the user chooses.

 Again, there are free and paid tools for converting PDFs to other formats, as well as online and desktop solutions.
 Paid solutions are usually more robust, professional and powerful than free tools.
 However, there are very good free online tools for converting PDFs to other formats.
-For example, PDFConverter.com offers Free PDF Conversion Online tool for changing PDFs to Word, Excel and PowerPoint.
+For example, you can use our PDF converter online tools for changing PDFs to Word, Excel, PowerPoint, merging and splitting PDFs and more.

 It is also important to note that the owner and creator of the PDF file can entirely disallow editing of the document.
 As mentioned before, PDFs are secure and creators can easily control how others view or use their documents.
 You can not only disallow editing of the PDF file, but also viewing.